 One in five.
-That’s how many families in the UK live in rented accommodation if the latest figures are to be believed – and until quite recently we were one of them.
+That’s how many families in the UK live in rented accommodation if estate agents are to be believed – and until quite recently we were one of them.

 Anyone who’s ever rented for any length of time knows making your house really feel like home can be tricky, especially if there are rules that stop you from decorating or changing the colour schemes.

 We lived in a total of six rented flats before we were in a position to buy, and if there’s one thing I learnt it’s that there’s actually quite a lot you can do to make a rented property feel like home without jeopardising your deposit.

 So, in this collaborative post here are five easy and simple ways you can make a rented property feel like home.

 5 easy ways to make a rented property feel like home